 Goodwill Southern California is dedicated to accountability and transparency.
 We welcome anyone to research our practices and strive to provide accurate information.
-We take pride in the fact that our mission to transform lives through the power of work is supported by 94% of our budget, one of the key reasons we have been awarded Charity Navigator’s highest 4-star ranking for the past 12 years.
+We take pride in the fact that our mission to transform lives through the power of work is supported by 95% of our budget.
 The Goodwill Southern California Metro North WorkSource Center in Los Angeles has also been awarded the 2012 California Awards for Performance Excellence (CAPE)™ Silver-level Eureka Award from the California Council for Excellence.
 Goodwill Industries International has been recognized as one of the top 25 most inspiring companies by Forbes in 2012 and number 1 in disability social services by Harris Equitrend 2012.

 About the Special Minimum Wage Certificate

 Goodwill Southern California (GSC) uses available tools to serve the largest number of individuals with severe and multiple disabilities, including the U.S. Department of Labor’s Special Minimum Wage Certificate (FLSA 14c) as provided for under Federal Law (along with some 3,300 plus organizations throughout the U.S.)